Kupa: Course

 In its lower course, the Kupa meanders through the plains of the Pannonian Basin.

 The Kupa originates in Croatia in the mountainous region of Gorski Kotar, northeast of Rijeka, in the area of Risnjak National Park.
-It flows a few kilometers eastwards, receives the small Čabranka River from the left, before reaching the Slovenian border.
+It flows a few kilometers eastwards, receives the small Čabranka River from the left, from which point it forms the Slovenian border.

 It then continues eastwards between the White Carniola region in the north and Central Croatia in the south.
 The Kupa receives influx from the river Lahinja from the left in Primostek, passes Vrbovsko, and eventually detaches from the Slovenian border having passed Metlika.

-It then reaches the city of Karlovac, where it receives influx from two other rivers from the right, Dobra and Korana (which in turn is joined by Mrežnica).
-The Kupa continues flowing to the east, where it merges with Glina from the right, it then passes through two small towns called Šišinec and Brkiševina, and then proceeds to the town of Sisak where it merges with Odra from the left and, after passing through Sisak town centre, flows into the Sava River.
+It then reaches the city of Karlovac, where it receives influx from two other rivers from the right, the Dobra and Korana (which in turn is joined by the Mrežnica).
+The Kupa continues flowing to the east, where it merges with the Glina from the right.
+It then passes through two small towns called Šišinec and Brkiševina, and then proceeds to the town of Sisak where it merges with the Odra from the left and, after passing through Sisak town centre, flows into the Sava.